Group knowledge and individual introspection: Revision operators

 \begin{proof} See Appendix \ref{Proof:PosIntrProperties}. \end{proof}

-The extensivity of $(.)^{\bm{+}}$ says that no piece of knowledge is lost or forgotten when changing $K$ into $K^{\bm{+}}$.
-Idempotence says that $K^{\bm{+}}$ cannot be further refined through inferences rooted in the positive introspection axiom.

-The positive introspection operator $(.)^{\bm{+}}$ is not a closure operator in that it fails to be monotone\footnote{The monotonicity mentioned here should not be confused with the monotonicity in \eqref{eq:Monot}.
+The extensivity of $(.)^{\bm{+}}$ says that $K^{\bm{+}}$ is an expansion of $K$, i.e., no piece of knowledge is lost or forgotten when changing $K$ into $K^{\bm{+}}$.
+Idempotence says that $K^{\bm{+}}$ cannot be further expanded through inferences rooted in the positive introspection axiom.
+One can check that the positive introspection operator $(.)^{\bm{+}}$ is not a closure operator in that it fails to be monotone,\footnote{The monotonicity mentioned here should not be confused with the monotonicity in \eqref{eq:Monot}.
 The former refers to an operator that maps knowledge operators to knowledge operators.
-The latter refers to a single knowledge operator that maps events to events.}, i.e., it is not the case that $K \leq J$ implies $K^{\bm{+}} \leq J^{\bm{+}}$ for all $K, J \in \mathcal{K}^v$.
-An example is given in Table \ref{tab:ProofNonMonot}, where the underlying state space is $\Omega = \{\omega_1, \omega_2\}$.
+The latter refers to a single knowledge operator that maps events to events.} i.e., it is not the case that $K \leq J$ implies $K^{\bm{+}} \leq J^{\bm{+}}$ for all $K, J \in \mathcal{K}^v$.

+Finally, we can also interpret the positive introspection operator in terms of self-evident events.
+Assuming veridicality, self-evident events are nothing other than the fixed points of the knowledge operator in hand.
+One can check that $\mathsf{Img}(K) = \mathsf{Fix}(K^{\bm{+}})$, and that $K^{\bm{+}}$ is the least expansion of $K$ that turns all the elements of $\mathsf{Img}(K)$ into self-evident events.